D4NSER/LaboratorinisNr3/README.md

 ### IDE

-    So, for starters, I used Visual Studio 2022 for Unit testing as it is one of the best IDE's for this kind of job.
+    Well, for starters, I used Visual Studio 2022 for Unit testing as it is one of the best IDE's for this kind of job.
 You can also use JetBrains as it is even better.

 ### Setting everything up
 >[!NOTE]